wci-master/finMan/README.md

   1. Initialize Android Studio project (module + Gradle files) if not present
   2. Add CI workflow and linters
   3. Scaffold core data models and Room schema

----

-If you'd like, I can also scaffold the initial Android Studio project with Kotlin + Jetpack Compose and create the Gradle files, CI workflow, and a small sample screen.
-Tell me which part to do next.